 |

-Connect a test lamp between the EI system ignition coil connector terminal 2 and the positive battery cable.
+Connect a test lamp between terminal 2 of the electronic ignition system coil connector and the positive battery cable.

 |